devopsacademyau/academy/classes/03class/docker/README.md

 - an image with python binaries and your application to run a machine learning algorythm
 - an image with terraform cli that executes any terraform code

-A docker repository is often used as a tool in the middle of the CI/CD process, since the docker image created during the CI pipeline needs to be stored somewhere so it can be used during the CD pipeline.
+A Docker registry is often used as a tool in the middle of the CI/CD process, since the Docker image created during the CI pipeline needs to be stored somewhere so it can be used during the CD pipeline.
 More related to this in class #6.

 ## Dockerfile
-A docker file is a set of instruction(like a recipe) to create a new docker image.
+A Dockerfile is a set of instruction(like a recipe) to create a new Docker image.
 Those instructions will be used to install the application pre-requisites as well as inlcude all the application related files into the image that is being created.
-A docker file is always based on an existen docker image and the instructions included in the Docker file goes over that base image.
+A Dockerfile is always based on an existen image and the instructions included in the Docker file goes over that base image.
 Example of Dockerfile:
 ```
 FROM golang:1.14rc1-buster